susumutomita/Hackathon-AI/README.md

 ### Architecture Overview

 - **Hackathon Participant**: The user who utilizes Hackathon AI to gain insights based on past data.
-- **Hackathon AI**: The desktop application that integrates data analysis, AI models, vector databases, and guideline generation modules.
+- **Hackathon AI**: A web application integrating data analysis, AI models, a vector database, and guideline generation modules.
 - **Database Server**: Manages and stores data from past hackathons and projects.
-- **API Services**: Supports API calls for external data and analysis resources.
-- **Cloud Data Sources**: Provides real-time trends and the latest data.

 ## Installation and Setup